Everything You Need To Know About The Yacht Week

 The exact route details don’t come out until shortly before your event starts, but you can rest assured that you’ll be visiting a new spot everyday and you’ll never have a single second of boredom.
 If you look at the destination page on The Yacht Week site for whichever location you’ve chosen, you’ll see an example route, route highlights, and what a typical day will look like there.

-This was the itinerary for my week (Croatia, original route):
+This was the itinerary for my week (Croatia Yacht Week, original route):

 WHAT DO YOU ACTUALLY DO EVERYDAY?

-Here's what a typical day looked like for me in Croatia:
+Here's what a typical day looked like for me at Yacht Week Croatia:

 Repeat x7.
 I know, sounds horrible, right?

-As mentioned above, this will vary depending on your yacht, your route, your crew size, etc. but we paid $1,175/person.
+As mentioned above, the cost of Yacht Week will vary depending on your yacht, your route, your crew size, etc. but we paid $1,175/person.
 What’s included in the price you pay differs depending on if you booked an entire yacht or a cabin as a duo.

 If you book a boat, on the top of the yacht rent and skipper + hostess fees you'll have: